rutwiksaraf/STEP_Website/README.md

    1)go inside the Step-frontend folder: run "npm install"

    2)go inside the src folder and run "npm start"

-   3) To create a production build, use npm run build.
+   3)To create a production build, use npm run build.

 To run the Backend code: